saket-maheshwary/AutoLearn/README.md

 ## Citation:

-    If you use our code for a publication, please cite the following paper:
+   If you use our code, please cite the following paper:

     @inproceedings{kaul2017autolearn,
     title={AutoLearn—Automated Feature Generation and Selection},